 This module is the top-level sequencer which determines which pattern will be played and how long that pattern will be played.
 A pattern consists of all sequences (Pitch, Velocity, Gate Time, Performance, Modulation) and their settings.

-You can choose from the 16 patterns in the Pattern Sequencer, which plays up to 8 different patterns in any order.
+The Pattern Sequencer plays up to 16 different patterns in any order.
 In addition, each pattern can be repeated up to 16 times before moving on to the next one.